 New integration system January 2022

 A new integration system will be introduced on the first of January 2022.
-Every newcomer will then have to take the civic integration exam at the B1 level.
+Every newcomer to the Netherlands will then have to take the civic integration exam at the B1 level.
 Until now, this level has been A2.

-In the new civic integration system, local autorithies (gemeenten) will ensure that newcomers learn the Dutch language and start working as soon as possible.
+In the new civic integration system, local authorities (gemeenten) will ensure that newcomers learn the Dutch language and start working as soon as possible.
 After all, participating is the best way to successful integration.
-Customisation and speed are central to this.
+Customization and speed are central to this.
+This means that you have to pass the exam within 3 years in order to stay here permanently.

 source: central government (rijksoverheid)